iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 6. Enabling the addition of new message types and versioning the protocol.
 Thus paving the way for STING.

-***STING (Still TrInary Network Gossip)***
+***STING***

 1. Allow for faster syncing by
     a.
-Separating between requests and broadcasts of transactions.
+Separating between requests and transaction data.
     b.
 Allowing to request specific milestones by index.
     c.
-Sharing between nodes information on the milestones in their databases via Heartbeats
+Sharing between nodes information on the milestones in their databases via heartbeats.

 2. Eliminates fragmentation of request messages.
+In the legacy gossip messages exceeded TCP's MTU of 1,500 bytes, meaning all gossip transmissions were fragmented by TCP to two packets.
+Now at least the transaction requests won't be fragmented.
+Transaction messages are still fragmented unfortunately.